Does this describe your son in High School?

 - Labels other kids who behave similar to him as “annoying” or “weird” because he doesn’t realize how he comes across to others

 Our groups for boys in high school focus on teaching social and executive functioning skills.
-The boys who attend our groups enjoy spending time and learning from each other in a structured but informal environment.
-We do not sit around and talk about “social skills” or role play scripted, socially appropriate behaviors.
+The boys who attend our groups enjoy spending time and learning together in an environment where they can be themselves.
+Our groups are designed for boys who present with ADHD or learning differences.

 Topics covered in our high school groups include: